 - Vote - Unless otherwise specified by the Charter or State law, a majority vote by the City Council is sufficient to pass a motion.

 - Ordinances and Resolutions -

 - An ordinance or amendment to an ordinance is a “legislative act” and, with few exceptions, requires two readings at two separate Council meetings after which it is published.
 Ordinances adopted in this manner take effect 30 days after adoption.
 Ordinances are the most binding and permanent type of Council action and may be repealed only by a subsequent ordinance.

 - A resolution is a formal written action of the City Council generally on ministerial, administrative, or executive matters, but occasionally represents an action on legislative matters such as a general plan amendment.
 It requires only one reading, becomes effective upon adoption, and may be changed by a subsequent resolution or expire by its own terms.

 Unless a higher vote is required, the affirmative votes of at least four members of the City Council shall be required for the enactment of any ordinance or resolution, or for making or approving any order for the payment of money.

-Consent Calendar - In an effort to conduct more efficient Council meetings, the agenda contains a “Consent Calendar” which permits routine matters or non-controversial issues (minutes in PDF formats, resolutions, second reading of ordinances, contracts, budget amendments, etc.) to be handled by one motion.
+- Consent Calendar - In an effort to conduct more efficient Council meetings, the agenda contains a “Consent Calendar” for routine matters or non-controversial issues (minutes, resolutions, second reading of ordinances, contracts, budget amendments) to be handled by one motion.
 There is no discussion of these items prior to the motion to approve the entire Consent Calendar unless a Council Member, staff or the public request that the item be removed for discussion and separate action.